 To help mitigate housing costs, a stipend is available for qualified students.
 We ask that students try and arrange housing first to see if the stipend is necessary.
-Some community hosts do not require housing payments, so the stipdent would not be warrented in these situations.
+Some community hosts do not require housing payments, so the stipend would not be warranted in these situations.
 If the stipend is needed, please click on the form below to see the requirements and apply for the stipend!

 Who are the HOSTs?

 The Clinical Housing Program hosts are University of Minnesota Medical School students, residents, alumni, faculty, community leaders and members, or area physicians who have volunteered to participate in the program.

 What if my plans change and I have to cancel?

 - We understand that plans may get altered and as that you contact your host as soon as possible to let them know about the change in plans.

 - Please inform the Alumni Relations Office at 218-726-8806 or email Christiana Kapsner at firstname.lastname@example.org

 - You will also need to change your schedule through the Schedule Changes Request Form

 We ask the hosts to provide accommodations in their home, a place to store food, a way to get access to the home, reliable wi-fi access and access to a washer/dryer.